spitz-dan-l/somnotica/issue-1/coho.md

     'youtube: diproton': https://www.youtube.com/user/diproton/
 ---

 ***Editor's note:** This piece is described by the author as a work of "keyboard play".
-The author used two esoteric keyboard layouts, "karovd" (mirrored [dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout)) and "poiuyt" (mirrored [qwerty](https://en.wikipedia.org/wiki/QWERTY)), and using those layouts, typed the piece from scratch.
+The author used two esoteric keyboard layouts, "karovd" (mirrored [dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout)) and "poiuyt" (mirrored [qwerty](https://en.wikipedia.org/wiki/QWERTY)), to type the piece from scratch.
 The author also provided [this repo](https://github.com/graveolensa/thallassophrenomai) with the layout files.*
 {: style="font-size: 12px;" }

 <br/>